-Dean has built up a wealth of knowledge on the global generics and biosimilar medicines industries in his five years with Generics bulletin.
-He specializes in commercial and legal issues, writing in-depth analyses of corporate strategy and getting under the skin of patent-infringement proceedings and other litigation.
+Dean has built up a wealth of knowledge on the global generics and biosimilar medicines industries since joining Generics Bulletin in 2013.
+He specializes in commercial and legal issues, writing in-depth analyses of corporate strategy and getting under the skin of patent infringement proceedings and other litigation.
 He attends investor and regulatory meetings with business leaders, favoring the investor days with their focus on corporate strategy.
 In his spare time, Dean enjoys visiting museums and playing five-a-side football.

 Latest From Dean Rudge

 US Supreme Court Reignites Claims Government Overcharged Millions For Generics